Moving to New Zealand from the US: Complete guide for 2026

 | Over NZD $180,000 | 39% |

-There’s no tax-free threshold, GST is 15%, and you’ll also see items like ACC levies in payroll deductions.
+There is no tax-free threshold.
+GST is 15%.
+You will also see ACC levies in payroll deductions.

 US taxes

-Your US tax responsibilities don’t disappear when you move; they just get more complex.
-As a US citizen or green card holder, you must file Form 1040 each year and report your global income, even if you're taxed in New Zealand.
+Your US tax responsibilities do not disappear when you move; they get more complex.
+As a US citizen or green card holder, you must file Form 1040 each year and report your global income, even when taxed in New Zealand.

-- Foreign Tax Credit (FTC): Claim credits for income tax paid to New Zealand with Form 1116.
+- Foreign Tax Credit (FTC): claim credits for income tax paid to New Zealand using Form 1116.

-- Foreign Housing Exclusion: Deduct housing costs from income.
+- Foreign Housing Exclusion: deduct qualifying housing costs above the base amount.

 If you have more than $10,000 in foreign bank accounts, file an FBAR (FinCEN Form 114).
 Large foreign assets?
 You might also need Form 8938 under FATCA.